 Anyone who was a Nickelodeon kid probably remembers Double Dare, especially Edd Kalehoff’s hi-octane uptempo track that got your blood pumping as kids tried to make human spaghetti to win cash and prizes.

 Granted, the music on the NES Double Dare isn’t terrible – all of Wise’s NES output had some catchy tunes, even for stuff like Time Lord – But if we’re basing this just on how accurate the NES version is to the TV show’s theme, it gets a failing grade.

 Note that I used the original Double Dare theme for comparison, which used a synthesizer as the lead instrument, rather than the version that’s more well known which is heavy on the brass.
-This is because the NES game is based off the original show, rather than the later “Family” versions, which used the brass version of the theme exclusively.
+That version didn’t start being used until around the time Family Double Dare premiered around 1989-1990.
+My apologies if you were expecting a more triumphant theme for comparison.